CURE: Simulation-Augmented Auto-Tuning in Robotics: Experiments and Results

-\paragraph{Results} As shown in Fig.~\ref{fig:rq2_trans}, \ourapproach continuously outperforms the baselines in terms of hypervolume~(Fig.~\ref{fig:rq2_hypervolume}), Pareto front~(Fig.~\ref{fig:rq2_pareto}), efficiency~(Fig.~\ref{fig:rq2_efficiency}), and penalty response~(Fig.~\ref{fig:rq2_penalty}).
-For example, compared to MOBO, \ourapproach finds a configuration with $1.5 \times$ higher hypervolume in Sim-to-real setting~(low severity), and $2 \times$ higher hypervolume when we change the platform in addition to sim-to-real~(high severity).
+\paragraph{Results} As shown in Fig.~\ref{fig:rq2_trans}, \ourapproach continuously outperforms the baselines in terms of hypervolume~(Fig.~\ref{fig:rq2_hypervolume}), Pareto front~(Fig.~\ref{fig:rq2_pareto}), efficiency~(Fig.~\ref{fig:rq2_efficiency}), penalty response~(Fig.~\ref{fig:rq2_penalty}), and violations and failures~(Fig.~\ref{fig:rq2_vio}) for each severity changes.
+Specifically, compared to MOBO, \ourapproach finds a configuration with $1.5 \times$ higher hypervolume in Sim-to-real setting~(low severity), and $2 \times$ higher hypervolume when we change the platform in addition to sim-to-real~(high severity).
 Moreover, \ourapproach achieved efficiency gains of $2.2\times$, and $4.6 \times$ over MOBO with low and high severity of deployment changes, respectively.
-To provide insights into the factors contributing to { \sf{CURE}}'s enhanced performance, we compared constraint violation $\theta_V$ and task failure~$\mathcal{T}_F$, revealing reductions of $48\%$ in $\theta_V$, while also demonstrating $28\%$ lower $\mathcal{T}_F$ under high severity changes compared to RidgeCV-MOBO~(Fig.~\ref{fig:rq2_vio}).
+To provide insights into the factors contributing to \ourapproach's enhanced performance, we compared constraint violation $\theta_V$ and task failure~$\mathcal{T}_F$, revealing reductions of $48\%$ in $\theta_V$, while also demonstrating $28\%$ lower $\mathcal{T}_F$ under high severity changes compared to RidgeCV-MOBO.
 Therefore, we conclude that \ourapproach performs better compared to the baseline methods as the deployment changes become more severe.